COMBASE/cloud-api-v3-js-client/docs/InventoriesKORONARetailApi.md

 <a name="getInventoryInventoryListItem"></a>
 # **getInventoryInventoryListItem**
-> InventoryListItem getInventoryInventoryListItem(accountId, inventoryIdOrNumber, inventoryListIdOrNumber, productIdOrNumber)
+> InventoryListItem getInventoryInventoryListItem(koronaAccountId, inventoryId, inventoryListId, productId)

 lists the inventory list item with the specified product